Book your tour before they fill up

 ::DAY-BY-DAY ITINERARY::

-California Contrasts Tour — 10 days
+California Curves Tour — 10 days

-Day 1, Sunday.
-San Francisco to Calistoga (125 miles)
+Day 1, San Francisco to Calistoga (125 miles)

 We'll start our adventure by riding across the Golden Gate Bridge and into a nearby stand of redwood trees in Muir Woods.
 We'll follow the coast through scenic Marin County to our lunch stop in Bodega Bay where Alfred Hitchcock filmed the movie "The Birds" many years ago.
 After lunch we'll turn inland to wine country.
 The scenery here will make you feel like you're riding through a beautiful painting.
 Our first day's destination is at the north end of the Napa Valley — Calistoga

-Day 2, Monday.
-Calistoga to Downieville (170 miles)
+Day 2, Calistoga to Downieville (170 miles)

 We'll head north on twisty highway 29 towards Clear Lake.
 The roads are challenging and fun as we near the San Joaquin Valley.
 The agriculture here is very diverse, from nut tree orchards to rice paddies.
 We'll cross the valley and continue east into the Sierra-Nevada foothills.
 Our destination is the quaint community of Downieville on highway 49 (named for the gold rush miners of 1849).

-Day 3, Tuesday.
-Downieville to South Lake Tahoe (140 miles)
+Day 3, Downieville to South Lake Tahoe (140 miles)

-Day 4, Wednesday.
-South Lake Tahoe to Jamestown (165 miles)
+Day 4, South Lake Tahoe to Jamestown (165 miles)

-Day 5, Thursday.
-Jamestown
+Day 5, Jamestown to Jamestown (240 miles)

 Rugged beauty of Yosemite National ParkThis is the perfect place for a relaxing day off the bike for those who want a little downtime.
 Jamestown is very quaint and there are several places nearby worthy of a day's exploration including historic Columbia State Park, Railtown and the town of Sonora.
-For those who want to ride, we'll spend the day in the mountains riding across the Sierras on tight and twisty Ebbetts Pass and do the return to Jamestown on the higher speed Sonora Pass.
+For those who want to ride, we'll spend the day in the mountains riding across the Sierras on tight and twisty Ebbetts Pass, then Monitor Pass and do the return to Jamestown on the higher speed Sonora Pass.

-Day 6, Friday.
-Jamestown to Mariposa (150 miles)
+Day 6, Jamestown to Grant Grove (190 miles)

-Day 7, Saturday.
-Mariposa to Sonoma (185 miles)
+Day 7, Grant Grove to Kernville (185 miles)

-Day 9, Monday.
-Sonoma to Fort Bragg (150 miles)
+Day 9, Paso Robles to Monterey (150 miles)

-Day 10, Tuesday.
-Fort Bragg to San Francisco (175 miles)
+Day 10, Monterey to San Francisco (175 miles)

-©2011 California Motorcycle Tours
+©2019 California Motorcycle Tours

 send us email